This Cranberry Pie recipe is easy to make for a classic Thanksgiving dessert. The homemade flaky pie crust and juicy, tangy filling are so delicious!

 - 4 cups fresh cranberries

-- 2 tablespoons apple juice or orange juice
+- 2 tablespoons orange juice or apple juice

 - ½ tablespoon vanilla extract